 - Visible gap where a tooth did not emerge

 Your dentist will look for swollen tissue over the area where a tooth has not emerged, or has only partially emerged.
 The impacted tooth may be pressing on nearby teeth.
 The gums around the area may show signs of infection such as redness, drainage, and tenderness.
 As gums swell over impacted wisdom teeth and then drain and tighten, it may feel like the tooth came in and then went back down again.

 Dental x-rays confirm the presence of one or more teeth that have not emerged.

 No treatment may be needed if the impacted tooth is not causing any problems.

-Call your dentist if there is an unemerged tooth (or partially emerged tooth) and pain in the gums or other symptoms have developed.
+Call your dentist if you have an unemerged tooth (or partially emerged tooth) and you have pain in the gums or other symptoms.